uttarayan21/keyboards/corne/corne.md

     For the case you can get all the stl files from the links above.
     I used the 600mah battery and 6 column ones.
     For materials I used black abs at standard quality and 20% infill

-#### Build Steps
-0. Prepping
-    - pcb:
-        We need to export the corne kicad files as gerber first.
-        To do so first install kicad
-        for macos you can just do
-        ```sh
-        brew install --cask kicad
-        ```
-        for windows you'll have to manually install by navigating to the website
-        and for linux use whatever package manager your distro comes with.
-        In kicad open the file `corne-ultralight.kicad_pro` file
-        Then click on the pcb editor
-        On the pcb editor click on the plot button ( the one that looks like a printer with legs )
-        Then click on Plot and then on Generate Drill files
-        This should make a gerbers folder on that same directory.
-        Zip it up and send it for printing.
-    - hotswap sockets:
-        I have an old sofle v2 that I bought but it turned out terrible.
-        I'll harvest that pcb for the diodes and hotswap sockets.
-        I don't have a desoldering pump so I'll just try to use desoldering wicks to get rid of all the connections
-    - firmware:
-        Right now I plan on using [rmk][rmk] which is a rust library for building keyboard firmware to have absolute control over what's going on in the keyboards.
-        I have some usual generic keymaps that I always program in capslock -> control
-        left control -> fn(1)
-        command <-> option (only on macos)
-        I'm using a nrf52840 which should be supported by this.
-        I'm also using a nice!view display so I'll probably have to write some animations / apps for the display.

-### Timeline of the events
-1. Timeline
-    15th March 2025: The Pinecil V2 arrived
-    17th March 2025: The nrf52840's arrived

 [corne-pcb]: https://github.com/petejohanson/crkbd/tree/board/corne-ultralight